SkafteNicki/dtu_mlops/s10_extra/cli.md

     pip install click
     ```

-2. Create a new python file `greetings.py` and add the following code:
+2. Create a new Python  file `greetings.py` and add the following code:

     ```python
     import click